 default_to_current_conversation parameter parameter in block kit elements to make it easy for users to send messages to the same channel your shortcut was invoked in.

 Think about what app invocation points belong in a global context (global shortcuts), versus which belong in a message context (message shortcuts).

 For example, pretend you're building a task management app.
 An example of a shortcut that makes sense in a global context would be

 Create a task, whereas a shortcut that belongs in a message context would be

 Attach to a task, which could attach the specific message to an existing task.

 If your app’s core features are paid-only and you plan to expose them via shortcuts, you should make it apparent for non-paying users that the reason they can’t use the shortcut is because they must have a paid plan for your app.
-The recommended way to do this is open an explanatory modal with a call-to-action to subscribe to a paid plan of your app.
+Rather than silently failing, we recommend opening an explanatory modal (or posting an ephemeral message) that explains why they can't use the shortcut.